WheteThunger/DynamicWireColors/README.md

 ```

 - Called when this plugin is about to change the wire or hose color of an entity's slot
-  - This is only done to the output slot of the source entity, since that is what the client uses to determine the render color
 - Returning `false` will prevent the wire color from being changed
 - Returning `null` will allow the wire color to be changed